AnthonySwain/MastersThesis/Readme.txt

-Program to simulate cosmic ray muon tomography in GEANT4.
+A set of programs to simulate cosmic ray muon tomography using GEANT4.

 Track reconstruction files can be found in Analysis -> TrackReconstruction